23 Most Nasty, Disgusting Foods in the World

-You have to be heartless to slight open a struggling live snake and a brave heart to try this Vietnamese odd food.
+You have to be heartless to slit open a struggling live snake and a brave heart to try this unusual Vietnamese delicacy.

 OK, enough with the heart jokes but why on the earth eating a beating cobra heart?
 It seems that man will do anything to acquire more virility.

 Being so popular in Vietnam, many restaurants have captive cobras for customers to choose from.